Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. To install the tables, you can use the `./psql_create_tables.sh` script
 1. If you would like to install some dummy data into the database for testing, then use the `./psql_refresh_sample_data.sh` script

-1. To actually now run the server, from a terminal, in the `policy-truth-backend` directory of the cloned repo:
+1. To actually now run the server, from a terminal, in the `server` directory of the cloned repo:
     1. Install the dependencies: `npm install`
     1. Launch the server application locally or deploy to IBM Cloud:
         - To run locally: